All About Ocarinas, Recorders, Tin Whistles, and Native American Flutes

 Similar to tin whistles, these flutes are crafted in every imaginable key.
 G is most popular.
 Many people are attracted to the sounds of even lower-pitched flutes, but not everyone can reach their key holes.
 So if you want to buy an F#, F, or lower flute, make sure you can comfortably reach all the holes first.

-One other fact: six holes are better than five because they yield more notes.
-So most experts advise beginners to start with a six-holed flute in A, G, F# or maybe F. Listen to these sound samples to determine which pitch appeals to you.
-Of course, you'll also want to listen to any specific flute before you buy it.
+Six holes are better than five because they yield more notes.
+So most advise beginners to start with a six-holed flute in A, G, F# or maybe F. Of course, you'll also want to listen to any specific flute before you buy it.

 Plastic is an option, too.
 Some feel that plastic flutes don't have the authenticity of handcrafted wood ones, but they're durable and can voice well.